-On September 20, 2017, the Company implemented a Restricted Share Unit ("RSU") Plan.
+On 20 September 2017, the Company implemented a Restricted Share Unit ("RSU") Plan.
 The RSU Plan is administered by the Compensation Committee under the supervision of the Board of Directors as compensation to officers, directors, consultants, and employees.
 The Compensation Committee determines the terms and conditions upon which a grant is made, including any performance criteria or vesting period.
+At the AGM on 19 March 2018, the shareholders formally approved the RSU Plan.